The Difference Between San Francisco and New York

 I’m sitting now in my Bushwick apartment coming to terms with the realization that my time here in this strange and brutal city is quickly coming to an end.
 I maintain that, no matter how much you love New York, this city fucking hates you.
-Don’t take it personally; this bitch is just badder than you are.
+Don’t take it personally; this broad is just badder than you are.
 Her game is tighter, her mind is quicker, her swagger is more believable.
 She’s not the one who got away, she’s the one you never had a chance of getting, and this is what makes just being near her so exhilarating.
 There’s a quote from Thomas Wolfe that goes something like, “One belongs to New York instantly, one belongs to it as much in five minutes as in five years.”
 And I think old Mr. Wolfe was on to something; New York will never be yours, you will always be hers.
 She’s got you pussy-whipped and you fucking know it.

 But me, I’m leaving.
 Two and half weeks and I’ll be gone.
 I’m filling my days (and notebooks) wandering through these streets, getting to know them as well as a one gets to know a lover met on vacation.
 I’m getting to know and admire the creases, cracks, and character of these thoroughfares, but I’ll never know what it’s like to be with them forever.
 This has just been an affair and I’m heading home to my wife in California, San Francisco; the one who takes the love I give to her and repays it in spades.